zcheimets/turkey-hill-ragtime-orchestra/README.md

 - `index.html`: Home page HTML.
 - `index.js`: Script to automate gallery image addition to homepage.

+## Tools
+- `Vercel` is used to deploy the web app.
+- `web3forms` is used to forward contact form content to admin email.
+- `CSS` to style site.
+- `HTML` to design site and pages.
+- `JavaScript` to automate gallery image additions.

 ## License
 &copy; 2025 Zoe Cheimets.
 All rights reserved.